Wankaroo Falls

 Interactive Map

-Note that the trail continues past Wankaroo Creek to Avatar Tree, a giant fig tree.
-But to get to Wankaroo Falls, you need to turn left off the main track at some ribbons around the 7km mark.
+Note that the trail continues past Wankaroo Creek to Avatar Tree, a giant fig tree, and to Water Race Falls, possibly named after the Chinese gold miners.
+However, to go to Wankaroo Falls, you need to turn left off the main track at some ribbons around the 7km mark.

 Notes